 Qualification and design requirements for cable protection systems (QUADRE CPS)

-New partners invited to join the final phase
+New partners invited to join phase 2

 As the world increasingly shifts towards renewable energy, offshore wind energy emerges as a crucial component.
 This transition, however, presents unique challenges, particularly with subsea power cables used in offshore wind farms.
 The QUADRE CPS joint industry project (JIP) aims to refine the qualification and design of these cable protection systems (CPS), crucial for ensuring the integrity and functionality of subsea power cables.